grafana/agent/docs/configuration-reference.md

 # spanmetrics supports aggregating Request, Error and Duration (R.E.D) metrics from span data.
 # https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/v0.21.0/processor/spanmetricsprocessor/README.md.
-# spanmetrics generates two metrics from spans and uses opentelemetry prometheus exporter to serve the metrics locally.
+# spanmetrics generates two metrics from spans and uses remote write or opentelemetry prometheus exporters to serve the metrics locally.
+# In order to use the remote write exporter, you have to configure a tempo instance in the Agent and pass its name in `prom_instance`.
-# In order to send these metrics to a remote storage, you have to scrape that endpoint.
+# If you want to use the opentelemetry prometheus exporter, you have to configure handler_endpoint and then scrape that endpoint.
 # The first one is `calls` which is a counter to compute requests.
 # The second one is `latency` which is a histogram to compute the operations' duration.
 # If you want to rename them, you can configure the `namespace` option of prometheus exporter.